 - Download our free printable checklist!

 Download and print the checklist above to keep yourself on track with academic eligibility and recruiting for college sports.
 The pathway to college sports can be complicated, but you will get back what you put into it!

-Having served on the NCAA Eligibility Center High School Advisory Board and as the College Bound Student-athlete Advisor at Evanston Township High School, Joyce has advised more than 2,000 high school student-athletes on academic eligibility and recruiting.
+Having served on the NCAA Eligibility Center High School Advisory Board and as the College Bound Student-Athlete Advisor at Evanston Township High School (Evanston, IL), Joyce has advised more than 2,000 high school student-athletes and families on academic eligibility and recruiting.